ds58/Panilla/README.md

 ## Compiling
 In order for you to compile Panilla, you will need to use [BuildTools, by SpigotMC](https://www.spigotmc.org/wiki/buildtools), and build each version of CraftBukkit which is supported by Panilla.
 When you run BuildTools, it will add the dependencies required (CraftBukkit/Bukkit) to your local Maven repository.
 From there, you can compile the project with `./gradlew build`.
-The output plugin jars file will be the `target/` directory.
+The output plugin jars file will located in the `target/` directory.